Upgrade Splunk Enterprise Security

 - Perform a full backup of the search head before upgrading.

-- Important: To back out of the upgrade, the prior version of Splunk Enterprise Security must be restored from backup.
+To back out of the upgrade, you must restore the prior version of Splunk Enterprise Security from backup.

 Step 2.
 Download Splunk Enterprise Security

-- Browse to splunk.com and log in with your Splunk.com ID.
+- Open splunk.com and log in with your Splunk.com ID.
 You must be a licensed Enterprise Security customer to download the product.

 - Download the latest Splunk Enterprise Security product.

-- Log in to the ES search head as an administrator.
+- Log in to the Enterprise Security search head as an administrator.

 Step 3.
 Install the latest Splunk Enterprise Security

-- On the Splunk Enterprise search page, browse to Apps > Manage Apps and choose Install App from File.
+- On the Splunk Enterprise search page, select Apps > Manage Apps and choose Install App from File.

-- Select Upgrade app to initiate an upgrade.
+- Click Upgrade app to start an upgrade.

-- Select Choose File and browse to the Splunk Enterprise Security product file.
+- Click Choose File and select the Splunk Enterprise Security product file.

-- Important: If the setup procedure is not run promptly after the upload is complete, Enterprise Security will display errors.
+If you do not run the setup procedure promptly after the file upload completes, Enterprise Security displays errors.